mindis/b2b_shop/README.md

 # b2b_shop
-Internet shop for b2b wholesale trades.
+Internet shop for b2b wholesale trade.
 Written in Python3 using Django framework and many other libraries.

 ##
 This shop was built for wholesale trades with a not big amount of types of products.